 Getting to Amritsar

 Air: I arrived in Amritsar by air from Thailand.
 While most people arrive into India via Delhi, if you’re in Asia already, Amritsar is a good starting point.
 I use Skyscanner to book flights, searching by whole month to see the cheapest dates to travel.
+Search for flights to Amristar.

 Book your airport to city transfer in advance.